-(2) Thickness.
-The thickness of the filter pack will range from a minimum of 80 mm (3 in) to approximately 200 mm (8 in).
-A filter envelope thicker than about 200 mm (8 in) will not greatly improve yield and can adversely affect removal of fines, at the aquifer-filter pack interface, during well development.

-(3) Pack length.
-Filter pack should extend full length of the screen but not above the top of the aquifer.
-A tremie pipe may be used to evenly distribute the filter material around the screen and also to prevent bridging of the sand grains.
-A filter -pack well has been shown schematically in figure 5-5.

-(4) Disinfection.
-It is important that the filter used for packing be clean and that it also be disinfected by immersion in strong chlorine solution (200 mg/L or greater available chlorine concentration, prepared by dissolving fresh chlorinated lime or other chlorine compound in water) just prior to placement.
-Dirty filter must be thoroughly washed with clean water prior to disinfection and then handled in a manner that will maintain it in as clean a state as possible.
+- approximately 8 inches.
+A gravel envelope thicker than about 8 inches will not greatly improve yield and can adversely affect removal of fines, at the aquifer-gravel interface, during well development. - (3) Pack length.
+Gravel pack will extend a minimum of 10 feet above the top of the screen.
+If possible, well development should be completed before additional material is placed above the gravel pack.
+That way, gravel can be added as the pack consolidates.
+If this is not possible, a tremie may be placed prior to filler material being added.
+Then additional gravel can be added through the tremie to maintain gravel above the top of the screen.
+A bentonite seal should be placed directly above the gravel pack to prevent infiltration from filter material.
+A gravel-pack well has been shown schematically in figure 5-6. - (4) Disinfection.
+It is important that the gravel used for packing be clean and that it also be disinfected by immersion in strong chlorine solution (200 mg/l or greater available chlorine concentration, prepared by dissolving fresh chlorinated lime or other chlorine compound in water) just prior to placement.
+Dirty gravel must be thoroughly washed with clean water prior to disinfection and then handled in a manner that will maintain it in as clean a state as possible. - f.
+Grouting and sealing.

-f.
-Grouting and Sealing.
-The well should be constructed to prevent water that is polluted or of otherwise unsuitable quality from entering the well.
-Grout should extend from the surface to the top of the bentonite seal overlying filter pack of the well.
 Grouting and sealing of wells are necessary to protect the water supply from pollution, to seal out water of unsatisfactory chemical quality, to protect the casing from exterior corrosion and to stabilize soil, sand or rock formations which tend to cave.
-When a well is constructed there is normally produced an annular space between the drill hole and the casing, which, unless sealed by grouting, provides a potential pollution channel.
-A bentonite seal with a minimum thickness of two feet should be placed directly above the filter pack to prevent vertical infiltration of contaminants through filter material into the well.
-The wellhead must be grouted and sealed at the surface to prevent contaminants from migrating along the casing into the aquifer.

-(1) Prevention of contamination from surface.
+When a well is constructed there is normally produced an annular space between the drill hole and the casing, which, unless sealed by grouting, provides a potential pollution channel. - Prevention of contamination from (1) surface.
 The well casing and the grout seal should extend from the surface to the depth necessary to prevent surface contamination via channels through soil and rock strata.
 The depth required is dependent on the character of the formations involved and the proximity of sources of pollution, such as sink holes and sewage disposal systems.
-The grout around the casing should extend from the top of the bentonite seal to the surface of the well.
-Local regulations may govern the composition and placement of the grout.
+The grout seal around the casing should have a thickness of at least 2 inches and a greater thickness is recommended where severe corrosive conditions are known to exist. regulations may govern the grout length and thickness.
 Materials for sealing and grouting should be durable and readily placed.
 Normally, Portland cement grout will meet these requirements.
-Grout is customarily specified as a neat cement mixture having a water-cement ration of not over 23 L (6 gal) per 43 kg (94-pound) sack of cement.
+Grout is customarily specified as a neat cement mixture having a water-cement ration of not over 6 gallons per 94-pound sack of cement.
 Small amounts of bentonite clay may be used to improve fluidity and reduce shrinkage.
 Grout can be placed by various methods, but to ensure a satisfactory seal, it is essential that grouting be:

-- done as one continuous operation - completely placed before the initial set occurs - introduced at the bottom of the space to be grouted
+- -done as one continuous operation - -completely placed before the initial set occurs - -introduced at the bottom of the space to be grouted